Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Definitions and results from

 This together with Theorem~\ref{thm:diskgirth5} implies that property (I9) holds for all embedded critical graphs without contractible $(\le\!4)$-cycles.
 Lemma~\ref{lem:diskcritical} is a special case of the following result. \begin{lemma} \mylabel{lem:surfcritical} Let $G$ be a graph in a surface $\Sigma$ with rings $\RR$, and assume that $G$ is $\RR$-critical.
-Let $J$ be a subgraph of $G$ and $S$ be a subset of faces of $J$ satisfying (\ref{prop-sj}).
-Let $G'$ be an element of the $G$-expansion of $S$ and ${\RR}'$ its natural rings.
+Let $J$ be a subgraph of $G$ and let $S$ be a subset of faces of $J\cup\bigcup\RR$ such that $J$ is the union of the boundary walks of the faces of $S$.
+Let $G'$ be an element of the $G$-expansion of $S$ and let ${\RR}'$ be its natural rings.
 If $G'$ is not equal to the union of the rings in ${\RR}'$, then $G'$ is ${\RR'}$-critical. \end{lemma} \begin{proof} Consider any edge $e'\in E(G')$ that does not belong to any of the rings in ${\RR'}$.
 By the definition of $G$-expansion, there is a unique edge $e\in E(G)$ corresponding to $e'$.
 Since $G$ is $\RR$-critical, there exists a precoloring $\psi$ of $\RR$ that does not extend to a $3$-coloring of $G$, but extends to a $3$-coloring $\phi$ of $G-e$.
-We define a precoloring $\psi'$ of ${\RR'}$.
-Each ring vertex $v'\in V(G')$ corresponds to a unique vertex $v\in V(G)$.
-If $v'$ is a weak vertex ring, then $v$ is a weak vertex ring and we set $\psi'(v')=\psi(v)$.
-Otherwise, we set $\psi'(v')=\phi(v)$.
+We define a precoloring $\psi'$ of ${\RR'}$ in the natural way: each ring vertex $v'\in V(G')$ to be precolored corresponds to a unique vertex $v\in V(G)$, and we set $\psi'(v')=\phi(v)$.
 Observe that $\phi$ corresponds to a $3$-coloring of $G'-e'$ that extends $\psi'$.
 If $\psi'$ extends to a $3$-coloring $\phi'$ of $G'$, then define $\phi_1$ in the following way.
 If $v\in V(G)$ corresponds to no vertex of $G'$, then $\phi_1(v)=\phi(v)$.
 If $v\in V(G)$ corresponds to at least one vertex $v'\in V(G')$, then $\phi_1(v)=\phi'(v')$.
-Note that if $v$ corresponds to several vertices of $G'$, then all these vertices belong to facial rings of $G'$ and all of them have color $\phi(v)$, thus the definition does not depend on which of these vertices we choose.
+Note that if $v$ corresponds to several vertices of $G'$, then all these vertices belong to rings that are not weak vertex-like and all of them have color $\phi(v)$, thus the definition does not depend on which of these vertices we choose.
 Observe that $\phi_1$ is a $3$-coloring of $G$ extending $\psi$, which is a contradiction.
 Therefore, $\psi'$ extends to a $3$-coloring of $G'-e'$, but not to a $3$-coloring of $G'$.
 Since this holds for every choice of $e'$, it follows that $G'$ is ${\RR}'$-critical. \end{proof}

 Similarly, one can prove the following: